Ten Questions You Should Ask Before Choosing a Drug Rehab

 While there might be one or two “instant cures” from these unusual forms of treatment, most people only recover from addiction after the years of damage to the body, mind and spirit have been repaired.
 Most people only stay sober when they have experienced relief from cravings and a restoration of life skills and morality.
 This takes longer than a single session with a drug or a few sessions with any kind of therapist.
-This kind of recovery takes most people three to four months of steady work, or even longer.
+This kind of recovery takes most people two to three months of steady work, or even longer.

 The promise being made should sound right to the family trying to save the life of a loved one.

 Families are trusting rehab programs with something very precious: the future of loved ones.
 In some cases, those loved ones go through unexpectedly severe experiences that families would not really want for them.
 Forced labor, confrontational methods of counseling, heavy drugging during withdrawal or rehabilitation, even electric shocks or the administration of psychedelic drugs may be used as treatment.
-It would be smart for a family to understand every phase of treatment and agree with its use as treatment for a someone they care about.
+It would be smart for a family to understand every phase of treatment and agree with its use as treatment for someone they care about.
 Be sure you ask the staff of the rehab facility about each phase of treatment.

 Only you can judge if the answers you get to these questions make a drug rehab program acceptable to you.
 In delivering drug recovery services for almost fifty years, the Narconon network of rehab centers have shown that careful deliberation should be used when making choices under stressful conditions.